-To demonstrate the ability of PDSI to reflect changes in surface moisture balance, we calculated Pearson correlations between annual average PDSI and annual average standardized soil moisture anomalies for each grid cell for two of the models: CanESM2 and CCSM4 (Figure 1) (level by level soil moisture fields are not available from all models or ensemble members in the employed suite of CMIP5 models).
-Soil moisture anomalies are based on the approximate top 30 centimeters of the soil column.
-The correlation maps show strongly positive correlations between soil moisture and PDSI, with some isolated areas of weaker correlation.
-Differences between the soil moisture and PDSI fields could arise through some of the aforementioned structural differences between the GCM land surface models and the PDSI soil moisture balance model.
-The strong and highly positive correlations between the two estimates of moisture balance nevertheless indicate that PDSI represents well the variability in modeled surface moisture balance.
-This demonstration, combined with information from previous studies indicating the utility of PDSI in model applications (e.g., Burke et al, 2006; Burke and Brown, 2008; Hoerling et al, 2012b; Dai, 2011, 2013; Taylor et al, 2013), supports the use of the Penman-Monteith based PDSI for this study.
+To demonstrate the ability of the PDSI and SPEI to represent changes in surface moisture balance, we calculated Pearson's correlation coefficients between annual average PDSI and SPEI and annual average standardized soil moisture anomalies for each grid cell for two of the models: CanESM2 and CCSM4 (Fig. 1) (level-by-level soil moisture fields are not available from all models or ensemble members in the employed suite of CMIP5 models).
+Soil moisture anomalies are based on the approximate top 30 cm of the soil column.
+The correlation maps show strongly positive correlations between soil moisture and PDSI and SPEI, with some isolated areas of weaker correlation.
+For CanESM2, 94 % of land grid cells (excluding Antarctica) have positive and significant (p < 0.05) correlations between PDSI and soil moisture, with similar results for SPEI (91 %).
+Results are similar for CCSM4: 96 % of grid cells have significant and positive correlations between soil moisture and PDSI or SPEI.
+Differences between the soil moisture and PDSI/SPEI fields likely arise through some of the aforementioned structural differences between the GCM land surface models and the PDSI/SPEI calculations.
+The strong and highly positive correlations nevertheless indicate that PDSI and SPEI represent well the variability in modeled surface moisture balance.